My Case Against Stock Ratings. More discoveries.

-No matter(!), the analysts is right or wrong, if he is known as a knowledgeable in a particular industry analyst among institutions or hedge funds, his conclusion about a particular stock will greatly affect the stock price movement within the next several days after his opinion about the company has been published.
+No matter(!), the analyst is right or wrong, if he is known as knowledgeable in a particular industry analyst among institutions or hedge funds, his conclusion about a particular stock will greatly affect the stock price movement within the next several days after his opinion about the company has been published.

-What is interesting that the stock rating from those analysts affects the stock price in the short term, however, it may be wrong in the long-term that is usually a case.
-It means, you may use the stock rating as one of the “parameters” to consider for a momentum or “swing” trading – the trading based on several indicators for a short time trading (usually from few days to 2-3 weeks, or until the hedge funds and institutions are loading the shares).
+What is interesting is that the stock rating from those analysts affects the stock price in the short term, however, it may be wrong in the long-term that is usually the case.
+It means, you may use the stock rating as one of the “parameters” to consider for a momentum or “swing” trading – the trading based on several indicators for a short time trading (usually from a few days to 2-3 weeks, or until the hedge funds and institutions are loading the shares).

-Click on chart to zoom.
+Click on the chart to zoom.

-Looking at the chart for few previous days doesn't encourage buying the stock.
+Looking at the chart for a few previous days doesn't encourage buying the stock.
 The positive momentum is not there, the volume is higher due to selling, and the stock chart points to further decline.